Caloric Intake and Testosterone: Optimal Kcal for Androgens

 One claim that I’ve ran into many times goes by saying that in order to boost testosterone levels, you’d have to gorge with food and eat a lot more than what your calorie needs of the day would be.

 This could work well short-term, and the claim is often backed-up with a study which shows how short-term overfeeding increases testosterone levels.
 However, what is often left unmentioned, is that the study had only women as subjects (gender differences are hugely important when it comes to hormones).

-Another problem with the idea of eating a calorie surplus in order to boost testosterone, is the fact that you’d slowly get fat, which would increase your aromatase enzyme activity, and therefore boost the conversion from testosterone to estrogen.
-Getting fat would also reduce testosterone synthesis in the sack due to increased oxidative stress.
+Another problem with the idea of eating a calorie surplus in order to boost testosterone is the fact that you’d slowly get fat, which would increase your aromatase enzyme activity, and therefore boost the conversion from testosterone to estrogen.
+Getting fat would also reduce testosterone synthesis due to increased oxidative stress.

 Bottom line: Even though eating a surplus of calories has been shown to increase testosterone levels short-term in few studies, it’s not a good long-term plan, because you would simply get fat, which would negatively affect T levels in the long run.

-If you’re at above 12% fat, then by all means use a slight calorie deficit in order to get to 8-12% body fat levels and then once you get there, continue with mainentance calories or bounce around between slight deficit and slight surplus (mini cut/bulk cycles, etc).
+If you’re at above 12% fat, then, by all means, use a slight calorie deficit in order to get to 8-12% body fat levels and then once you get there, continue with maintenance calories or bounce around between slight deficit and slight surplus (mini cut/bulk cycles, etc).

 If you’re already at the optimal body fat range for T production (about 8-12%) then by all means just eat a maintenance amount of calories, or a slight surplus if you intend to build muscle or get a short-term T boost.

 In all of its simplicity, just get to 8-12% body fat, then eat enough to cover your daily needs so that you don’t get fat, but you’re also not eating too little so that your endocrine system functions as it should.